Deer Hunting Regulations

 - It is unlawful to use any chemical or explosive device attached to an arrow to aid in the taking of game animals.

 - The following criteria define Archery Equipment.
-It is unlawful to possess, while hunting game during any Archery Only Season and in Archery Equipment Only areas, archery equipment that does not meet the following criteria:
+It is unlawful to use, while hunting game during any Archery Only Season and in Archery Equipment Only areas, archery equipment that does not meet the following criteria:

-Hunting Bow: A hunting bow for game animals shall be a longbow, flatbow, recurve bow, compound bow, or any combination of these designs.
+- Hunting Bow: A hunting bow for game animals shall be a longbow, flatbow, recurve bow, compound bow, or any combination of these designs.

 - The bow must be a device for launching an arrow, which derives its propulsive energy solely from the bending and recovery of two limbs (includes bows with split limbs).

 - The bow must be hand-drawn by a single and direct uninterrupted pulling action of the shooter.
 The bowstring must be moved from brace height to the full draw position by the muscle power of the shooter’s body.
 The energy used to propel the arrow shall not be derived from any other source such as hydraulic, pneumatic, mechanical, or similar devices.
 These limitations shall not exclude the mechanical leverage advantage provided by eccentric wheels or cams, so long as the available energy stored in the bent limbs of the bow is the sole result of a single, continuous, and direct pulling effort by the shooter.

 - The bow must be hand-held.
 One hand shall hold the bow, and the other hand draw the bowstring.
 The bowstring must be moved and/or heldat all points in the draw cycle entirely by muscle power of the shooter until release.
 The bowstring must be released as a direct and conscious action of the shooter, either relaxing the tension of the fingers or triggering the release action of a hand-held release aid.

 Exception: Physically disabled bowhunters certified by FWP with the Permit To Modify Archery Equipment (PTMAE) are exempted from the requirement of holding or shooting the bow with their hands.

->A bow is considered lawful if it is at least 28 inches in total length.
+- A bow is considered lawful if it is at least 28 inches in total length.

->The nominal percent of let-off for hunting bows shall be a maximum of 80 percent as advertised by the manufacturer.
+- The nominal percent of let-off for hunting bows shall be a maximum of 80 percent as advertised by the manufacturer.

-Arrow: An arrow is a projectile at least 20 inches in overall length.
+- Arrow: An arrow is a projectile at least 20 inches in overall length.
 The length of the arrow is measured from the rearward point of the nock to the tip of the broadhead.